Ben Brading 5 min read

 • Meter serial number – A unique number to identify either your business electricity or business gas meter.

-• Expected annual consumption (EAC) – The initial estimate of how much energy you’ll consume annually, measured in kWh.
-The actual meter readings during the contract will determine the amount you pay.
+• Expected Annual Consumption (EAC) – An initial estimate of your annual business energy consumption, measured in kWh.
+Actual meter readings during the contract will determine your energy bills.

 Payment method details